CRIMSONDAVID/Cybersecurity-Learning-Journey/Weekly-log/Manage security Risk.md

 Why This Matters
 Cybersecurity isn’t just technical — it’s strategic.
 Frameworks guide us, controls enforce protection, the CIA triad helps us prioritize, and audits keep us accountable.
 Together, they form the backbone of resilient organizations.

+I completed structured audit exercises that taught me how to identify assets, assess risks, evaluate threats, and review existing controls.
+I practiced using the NIST Cybersecurity Framework to organize audit findings.